In this article...

-The gamification of** employee training systems** are becoming a popular way to speed up training, better engage employees, and increase interest in continued skill development.
+Gamified employee training software is becoming a popular way to speed up training, engage employees, and increase interest in continued skill development.
 Solutions range from lightweight programs that add a gamified-layer of points or levels onto existing training systems, to fully-developed 3D training simulations for in-depth education.

 Employee training programs are generally static affairs, where participants read training material, watch instructional videos, or listen to speakers.
 They often then take a pass-fail test at the conclusion.
 This structure encourages employees to only pay attention to elements of training which they believe they’ll later be tested on.

 Gamified solutions improve on this model by offering continuous feedback, which promotes active learning and participation.
 Such solutions can be used to quiz employees at the end of each session, for instance, or complete fun trivia contests about the information they just read.
 Participants can then be ranked using a public leaderboard, based on the amount of information they could recall.
 This adds a competitive element to the learning process and increases employee engagement.